tishfish011/DeepfakeDetector/README.md

 ## License

 This project is for educational and research purposes.
-The OpenFake dataset has CC-BY-SA-4.0 license with non-commercial restrictions for some subsets.
+The OpenFake dataset has CC-BY-SA-4.0 license.

 ## Acknowledgments